30lm32/ml-projects/README.md

 |[Forecasting AWS Spot Price by using Adaboosting on Rapidminer](#forecasting-aws-spot-price-by-using-adaboosting-on-rapidminer)|`Adaboost Classifier`, `Decision Tree`|`Rapidminer`|[Click](https://github.com/erdiolmezogullari/ml-forecasting-aws-spot-price)|

-Please, scroll down to see the comprehensive details about projects or visit their repository.
+Please, scroll down to see the details of projects comprehensively and visit their repository.

 ### Fashion MNIST with Tensorboard and Mlflow
 ---
 ![Image](https://miro.medium.com/max/571/1*evP6ekF_aPAxMzSL3LZmAg.png)